 Currently, Australia’s total assets amount to almost Aus$6.4 trillion, over four times Australia’s nominal GDP.
 The sector has grown 10 percent annually over the past 2 decades, making it one of the highest growth sectors.

 It is also good to retire in Australia as it is known to be the world’s fourth largest superannuation system, which is also a major driver behind Australia’s significant funds management industry.
 Over the next two decades, its pool of assets is expected to increase by 180 percent.

 Businesses also find themselves making more profit, as Australia possesses strong financial market turnover.
 And outside Japan, it is the largest liquid stock market in the region.
-In fact, it is the 8th largest in the world, and that means a total capital exceeding US$1.12 trillion in September 2014.
+In fact, it is the 24th largest in the world, and that means a total capital exceeding US$248 billion in September 2018.

 When it comes to debt securities, Australia remains the 3rd largest in the Asian region.
 In the issuance of both international and domestic debts, Australia leads the region.
 It has more international debt securities outstanding than any other Asian nation.